In simple terms, an encumbrance in real estate is a liability on a property.

-The HELOC remains open with a zero balance, but you’ll need to close the HELOC in order to remove the lien.
+The HELOC remains open with a zero balance, but you’ll need to close the HELOC to remove the lien.

-Once the HELOC is closed, the records are updated and it’s no longer an encumbrance.
-Moving on to involuntary liens, this lien is placed on property you own without your consent.
+Once the HELOC is closed, the records are updated, and it’s no longer an encumbrance.
+Moving on to involuntary liens, this lien is placed on the property you own without your consent.

 There are several types of liens, starting with tax liens.
 These are placed on your property if you owe money to the government.